Skip to main content

 Master of Digital Product Management

-This is a ten-month comprehensive industry practicum that will match teams comprised of 6-7 students with a partner organization to design, build, and optimize a digital product prototype.
-Projects are to be lightweight digital solutions that can be prototyped or developed using low-code/no-code platforms and tools (e.g., Figma, Wordpress).
-Although most capstone projects are inspired by business problems that operate outside the IT organization, they can (and often do) be designed to integrate with existing IT infrastructure (e.g., website, enterprise system etc.).
+This is an 8-month comprehensive industry practicum that will match teams comprised of 6-7 students with a partner organization to design, build, and optimize a digital product prototype.
+Projects are to be lightweight digital solutions that can be prototyped or developed using low-code/no-code tools (e.g. Figma) and must integrate with existing IT infrastructure (e.g. website, enterprise system etc.).
+Previous capstone clients have leveraged this experience to incubate real digital products and services as well as develop their own digital product management practices.

-Each student team will be supported by a faculty member from Smith School of Business, a faculty member from Queen’s School of Computing, and a dedicated industry advisor.
-This “learn by doing” practicum will empower students to apply knowledge and application learning outcomes to the discovery, design, build, evaluation, and scale phases of a digital product management lifecycle.
+Capstone project clients benefit directly from the 900+ hours of work completed by experienced, professional student teams.
+Each student team will be supported by faculty and a dedicated client advisor.
+This “learn by doing” approach will empower students to apply knowledge and application learning outcomes to the discovery, design, build, evaluation, and scale phases of a digital product management lifecycle.

-• Projects must be structured around a clear business problem that requires technology in order to be solved.
+• Be structured around a clear business problem that requires technology in order to be solved.

-• Projects must have a non-urgent business opportunity that is relatively low risk and suitable for technology to solve.
+• Focus on a non-urgent business opportunity that is relatively low risk and suitable for technology to solve.

-• Projects must integrate into backend technology and provide students with relevant details about existing infrastructure and security.
+• Integrate into backend technology and provide students with relevant details about existing infrastructure and security.

-• Preferred projects will be consumer-facing; business-to-business problems will only be considered if companies agree to secure contacts required for usability testing.
+• Business-to-business and internal-facing (employee) products will only be considered if companies agree to secure contacts required for usability testing.

 Process & Timeline